abhishekdutta/youtube_tag_predictor_sentiment_analysis/README.md

 # youtube-data-trends-predictor
-We are using YouTube videos to analyze and predict interesting trends with sentiment analysis
+We are using YouTube videos to analyze interesting trends and predict associated with each video and it's sentiment analysis

 ---------------------------------------------------------
-##        Prepocessing (Extraction and Cleaning), Machine Learning and Sentiment Analysis Model
+##        Back end (Part 2): Prepocessing (Extraction, Cleaning and Condensing), Machine Learning and Sentiment Analysis Model

 ##        Back end  <---
 ##    Files:  <code>ipython notebook/python</code>